Brand

 Drug Interactions or Contraindications

-Use caution when giving with other aminoglycosides, Cephalosporins, and Loop diuretics such as Furosemide, which may increase nephro or ototoxicity.
+Use caution when giving with other aminoglycosides, cephalosporins, and loop diuretics such as furosemide, which may increase nephro or ototoxicity.

 Per the manufacturer it is not a recommendation to mix gentamicin in with other drug compounds.
-Give separately.

 Adverse Reactions

-EENT: Ototoxicity
+EENT: ototoxicity

-CNS: lethargy,neuromuscular blockade,facial edema,
+CNS: lethargy,neuromuscular blockade,facial edema, tremors

-GI: Effects GI Flora
+GI: Affects GI flora

-GU: Nephrotoxicity
+GU: nephrotoxicity

-Skin: itching, swelling, tremors
+Skin: itching, swelling

 Other: loss of coordination